-CCTV of second potential witness as hunt for missing dog walker continues
+Blow for Nicola Bulley family as second witness ‘didn’t see her’

-Nicola Bulley latest: CCTV of second potential witness as hunt for missing dog walker continues
+Nicola Bulley latest: Blow for missing dog walker’s family as new witness ‘didn’t see her’

 Mother of two vanished near Lancashire river with her phone still on the line

-Police are urging a potential second witness to come forward as the search for missing dog walker Nicola Bulley continues.
+Police were urgently hunting for a ‘lady in red’ spotting walking her dog along the River Wyre around the same time the 45-year-old went missing last Friday.

+But this possible second witness, 67-year-old Christine Bowman, said she “didn’t see” Ms Bulley while she was walking her own dog, Snowflake, reports the Mail.

-The 45-year-old disappeared last Friday – with her mobile phone found on a bench near to where she was last seen on a towpath by the River Wyre in St Michael’s on Wyre, Lancashire.
+Ms Bulley disappeared last Friday – with her mobile phone found on a bench near to where she was last seen on a towpath by the River Wyre in St Michael’s on Wyre, Lancashire.

 Police say that at this point there is nothing to suggest any third-party involvement in Ms Bulley’s disappearance.